dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There are good and bad times, but our mood changes more often than our fortune.
+  The words were on their way, and when they arrived, she would hold them in her hands like clouds, and she would ring them out like the rain.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (929 days)
+## 🌟 Experiences (930 days)

 ### 🧮 Programming languages